khangchendzonga/khangchendzonga.github.io/content/page/team.md

 In 2014, he came to Nova Scotia, Halifax, where he lived for three years working with Nalanda Translation Committee.
 In April 2017, he moved to Toronto along with his wife and daughter.
 Currently, he lives in Toronto working with Prof. Frances Garrett; he also works for Nalanda Translation Committee, and the Berzin Archive e.V. as a translator and editor.

 ## Faraz Khoshbakhtian

+Faraz Khoshbakhtian is currently an undergraduate student of Computer Science and Philosophy at the University of Toronto.
+He became a part of Himalayan Borderlands team in September of 2018.
+He is keen in exploring new strategies of improving web literacy around the world.

 ## Molly Mignault